 - See also: scheme, common-lisp, java, prolog, smalltalk, simula

-- I have 28 facts about MDL. what would you like to know? email me and let me know how I can help.
+- Have a question about MDL not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: